TurakhiaLab/panman/docs/index.md

 Specific options:
 ```
+  -I [ --input-panman ] arg   Input PanMAN file path
+  -P [ --input-pangraph ] arg Input PanGraph JSON file to build a PanMAN
+  -G [ --input-gfa ] arg      Input GFA file to build a PanMAN
+  -M [ --input-msa ] arg      Input MSA file (FASTA format) to build a PanMAN
+  -N [ --input-newick ] arg   Input tree topology as Newick string

   -s [ --summary ]            Print PanMAN summary
   -t [ --newick ]             Print newick string of all trees in a PanMAN
   -f [ --fasta ]              Print tip/internal sequences (FASTA format)
   -m [ --fasta-aligned ]      Print MSA of sequences for each PanMAT in a PanMAN (FASTA format)
--b [ --subnet ]             Extract subnet of given PanMAN to a new PanMAN file based on the list of nodes provided in the input-file
+  -b [ --subnet ]             Extract subnet of given PanMAN to a new PanMAN
+                              file based on the list of nodes provided in the
+                              input-file
--v [ --vcf ]                Print variations of all sequences from any PanMAT in a PanMAN (VCF format)
+  -v [ --vcf ]                Print variations of all sequences from any PanMAT
+                              in a PanMAN (VCF format)
   -g [ --gfa ]                Convert any PanMAT in a PanMAN to a GFA file
--w [ --maf ]                Print m-WGA for each PanMAT in a PanMAN (MAF format)
+  -w [ --maf ]                Print m-WGA for each PanMAT in a PanMAN (MAF
+                              format)
--a [ --annotate ]           Annotate nodes of the input PanMAN based on the list provided in the input-file
+  -a [ --annotate ]           Annotate nodes of the input PanMAN based on the
+                              list provided in the input-file
--r [ --reroot ]             Reroot a PanMAT in a PanMAN based on the input sequence id (--reference)
+  -r [ --reroot ]             Reroot a PanMAT in a PanMAN based on the input
+                              sequence id (--reference)
--v [ --aa-translation ]     Extract amino acid translations in TSV file
+  -v [ --aa-translation ]     Extract amino acid translations in tsv file
+  -e [ --extended-newick ]    Print PanMAN's network in extended-newick format
+  -k [ --create-network ]     Create PanMAN with network of trees from single
+                              or multiple PanMAN files
+  -p [ --printMutations ]     Create PanMAN with network of trees from single
+                              or multiple PanMAN files

+  -q [ --acr ]                ACR method [fitch(default), mppa]
--n [ --reference ] arg      Identifier of reference sequence for PanMAN construction (optional), VCF extract (required), or reroot (required)
+  -n [ --reference ] arg      Identifier of reference sequence for PanMAN
+                              construction (optional), VCF extract (required),
+                              or reroot (required)
   -s [ --start ] arg          Start coordinate of protein translation
   -e [ --end ] arg            End coordinate of protein translation
+  -d [ --treeID ] arg         Tree ID, required for --vcf
--i [ --input-file ] arg     Path to the input file, required for --subnet and --annotate
+  -i [ --input-file ] arg     Path to the input file, required for --subnet,
+                              --annotate, and --create-network
   -o [ --output-file ] arg    Prefix of the output file name

 ```

 > **NOTE:** When output-file argument is optional and is not provided to <i>panmanUtils</i>, the output will be printed in the terminal.